SynchronetBBS/sbbs/xtrn/DDAreaChoosers/readme.txt

 =============
 The only guarantee that I can make about these scripts is that they will take up space on your computer.
-I have tested these with the Windows verison of Synchronet 3.15 and 3.16 in Windows 2000 and Windows XP.
+I have tested these with the Windows verison of Synchronet 3.15 and 3.16 in Windows 2000 and Windows XP, and Synchronet 3.17 in Windows 7.
 I created these scripts to customize the message & file area selection on my BBS and am providing them to the Synchronet BBS community in case other Synchronet sysops might find them useful.